Ernst Toller

-Ernst Toller (1 December 1893 – 22 May 1939) was a German author, playwright, left-wing politician and revolutionary, known for his Expressionist plays.
-He served in 1919 for six days as President of the short-lived Bavarian Soviet Republic, after which he became the head of its army.
-He was imprisoned for five years for his part in the armed resistance by the Bavarian Soviet Republic to the central government in Berlin.
-While in prison Toller wrote several plays that gained him international renown.
-They were performed in London and New York City as well as in Berlin.
+Ernst Toller (1 December 1893 – 22 May 1939) was a German author, playwright, left-wing politician, and revolutionary known for his Expressionist plays.
+He served for six days in 1919 as president of the short-lived Bavarian Soviet Republic, after which he became head of its army.
+He was imprisoned for five years for his part in the Bavarian Soviet Republic's armed resistance to the central government in Berlin.
+In prison, Toller wrote several plays that gained him international renown.
+They were performed in London, New York City, and Berlin.

 In 1933 Toller was exiled from Germany after the Nazis came to power.
-He did a lecture tour in 1936-1937 in the United States and Canada, settling in California for a while before going to New York.
-He joined other exiles there.
-He committed suicide in May 1939.
+He did a lecture tour in 1936-1937 in the United States and Canada, settling in California for a while before going to New York, where he joined other exiles.
+He died by suicide in 1939.

 Life and career

-Toller was born in 1893 into a Jewish family in Samotschin, Germany (now Szamocin, Poland).
+Toller was born in 1893 to a Jewish family in Samotschin, Germany (now Szamocin, Poland).
 He was the son of Ida (Kohn) and Max Toller, a pharmacist.
 His parents ran a general store.

 At the outbreak of World War I, he volunteered for the German Army.
-After serving for 13 months on the Western Front, he suffered a complete physical and psychological collapse.
+After serving 13 months on the Western Front, he suffered a complete physical and psychological collapse.
 His first drama, Transformation (Die Wandlung, 1919), was wrought from his wartime experiences.